maxhbr/LDBcollector/md/Giftware.md

 Comments on (easy) usability
 ----------------------------

--   Per SPDX.org, this license may also be known as Allegro 4.
-The Allegro 5 license shown at the alleg.sourceforge.net URL is the same as zlib. (source:
+-   “Per SPDX.org, this license may also be known as Allegro 4.
+The Allegro 5 license shown at the alleg.sourceforge.net URL is the same as zlib. ” (source:
     [Scancode](https://github.com/nexB/scancode-toolkit/blob/develop/src/licensedcode/data/licenses/allegro-4.yml "Scancode"))

--   **↓**Rating is: Lead (source: [BlueOak License List](https://blueoakcouncil.org/list "BlueOak License List"))
+-   **↓**“Rating is: Lead” (source: [BlueOak License List](https://blueoakcouncil.org/list "BlueOak License List"))

 URLs